A traumatic experience like a serious accident, a violent event or abuse can be difficult to process.

 People with the typical symptoms are only diagnosed with PTSD if the symptoms have lasted longer than four weeks.
 This is because it’s normal for people to be very upset after traumatic experiences, and it always takes some time to process what happened.
 Symptoms that arise shortly after a traumatic event are described as an “acute stress reaction” at first.

 Post-traumatic stress disorder can be diagnosed by talking with a doctor or psychotherapist.
 The main aim of such talks is to find out how severe the symptoms are and how much they are affecting your everyday life.
 The doctor or therapist asks about your personal circumstances, such as your family, job and living situation.
 You may be asked to fill out a self-assessment questionnaire.
 Children may be asked to paint pictures or play certain games to help them access their traumatic experiences.
+Conversations with parents or other people who are close to the children can also help with the diagnosis.

 Post-traumatic stress disorder is often overlooked because physical injuries are dealt with first, for instance following a serious accident.
 Some people don’t recognize that there’s a link between their psychological problems and distressing past experiences.
 It can also be very difficult to talk about certain experiences and problems.
 So it's very important that the person feels comfortable and is able to talk openly.